 Where publications include contributions by students and lab members their names are italicized.

-39. Olive S, Pradel A, Martinez-Perez C, Janvier P, Lamsdell JC, Gueriau P, Rabet N, Duranleau-Gagnon P, Cardenas-Rozo AL, Zapata Ramirez PA, Botella H. (in press).
+38. Olive S, Pradel A, Martinez-Perez C, Janvier P, Lamsdell JC, Gueriau P, Rabet N, Duranleau-Gagnon P, Cardenas-Rozo AL, Zapata Ramirez PA, Botella H. 2019.
 New insights into Late Devonian vertebrates and associated fauna from the Cuche Formation (Floresta Massif, Colombia).
-Journal of Vertebrate Paleontology.
+Journal of Vertebrate Paleontology 39(e1620247), 1–18. [pdf]

-38. Lamsdell JC, Lagebro L, Edgecombe GD, Budd GE, Gueriau P. (in press).
+37. Lamsdell JC, Lagebro L, Edgecombe GD, Budd GE, Gueriau P. 2019.
 Stylonurine eurypterids from the Strud locality (Upper Devonian, Belgium): new insights into the ecology of freshwater sea scorpions.
-Geological Magazine.
+Geological Magazine 156, 1708–1714. [pdf]

 36. Lamsdell JC, Gunderson GO, Meyer RC.
 2019.
 A common arthropod from the Late Ordovician Big Hill Lagerstätte (Michigan) reveals an unexpected ecological diversity within Chasmataspidida.
 BMC Evolutionary Biology 19 (8), 1–24. [pdf]